balqui/prefscript/README.md

 Each function in a PReFScript may have a Gödel number associated (until it becomes too big) and also the last operation used to construct it.
-Then it has as well a nickname, a comment, and various forms of code, as indicated so far.
+Then it has as well a name, a comment, and various forms of code, as indicated so far.
 If the object initialization is made with